 For dinner, children tend to eat together.
 Designing kids’ meals around different tastes is no easy task, but Sarah succeeds.
 We were impressed to see even the fussiest eaters wolf down roast chicken and octopus, plus there’s always something ‘safe’ on offer too (homemade burgers, pasta).
 Sarah is a magician at getting small children to eat their greens!
 Once the kids are tucked up in bed (every apartment has a baby monitor), the adults’ meal begins.
 Served around a big wooden table, the menu is Mediterranean and seasonal: slow-roast meats, grilled fish, tortilla with padron peppers, croquetas, and plenty of home-grown delights from the vegetable garden.
-There’s tapas on Friday (our favourite meal of the trip), and Johnny keeps guests’ glasses full.
+There’s tapas on Friday (our favourite meal of the trip), and Johnny keeps guests’ glasses full (drinks during the kids' tea and dinner are included in the price of the meals, there's an honesty bar in operation for all other times).
 Dinner can be delivered to your terrace if you prefer some privacy.

 So food and drink flow 5 nights out of 7, and on Monday and Wednesday you fend for yourself.
 There are several restaurants in Jalón (Xaló), a winding 10-minute drive down the road, plus a couple of lunchtime options within a 15-minute walk - we like the sound of Verd I Vent, a converted barn with tasty, good-value food.
 If you’re having a beach day, break for lunch at Pizzeria Pepa in Javea.

 - Children's meals